OlgaUtochka/FSDK_docs/doc/tutorials/liveness_detection.md

 The `weak` flag becomes `true` if a sample doesn't pass certain tests, for example:

-* if there are too many shadows on a face (insufficient lighting);
+* if there are too many shadows on a face (insufficient lighting)
-* if an image is blurry;
+* if an image is blurry
-* if a face is turned at a great angle;
+* if a face is turned at a great angle
-* if a the size of a face in the frame is too small;
+* if a the size of a face in the frame is too small
-* if a fase hasn't passed the liveness test (for example, if it's taken from a photo or a video).
+* if a fase hasn't passed the liveness test (for example, if it's taken from a photo or a video)

 You can find the detailed information about lighting conditions, camera positioning, etc. in [Guidelines for Cameras](../guidelines_for_cameras.md).
 As a rule, samples that haven't passed the tests, are not processed and not used for recognition.
 However, in this project we want to highlight all the faces, even if they're taken from the picture (haven't passed the liveness test).
 Therefore, we have to pass all samples to `TrackingCallback`, even if they're flagged as `weak=true`.